 AND WHEREAS in pursuance of the terms mentioned in the said Will the aforesaid legatees under said Will viz, Vijaysingrao Jaysingrao Jadhavrao and Ramchandra Udaysingrao Jadhavrao become absolute owners of the aforesaid properties each of them having ½ undivided right, titles, interest and share therein.

-AND WHEREAS thereafter oral partition took place between the said Vijaysingrao Jaysingrao Jadhavrao and Ramchandra Udaysingrao Jadhavrao after attaining majority and by virtue of the said partition both of them holding their respective defined shares and areas in the said properties individually and separately.
+AND WHEREAS thereafter oral partition took place between the said Vijaysingrao Jaysingrao Jadhavrao and Ramchandra Udaysingrao Jadhavrao after attaining majority and by virtue of the said partition both of them were holding their respective defined shares and areas in the said properties individually and separately.

 AND WHEREAS the Additional Divisional Commissioner, Pune Division, Pune, by his judgment date 15/10/2001 in ULC Appeal no 22211/2001 has declared that the said land does not fall within the ambit of provisions of the Urban Land Calling Act 1976 to the extent of undivided share of the said Vijaysingrao Jaysingrao Jadhavrao.